nbhansen/nbhansen.github.io/_posts/2023-01-18-joining-GIRAF.md

 share-img: /assets/img/cropped-girafIconAlpha.png

 ---
-Today I officially joined the [https://giraf.cs.aau.dk/en/about-giraf/](GIRAF project).
+Today I officially joined the [GIRAF project](https://giraf.cs.aau.dk/en/about-giraf/).
 GIRAF is a Giraf is a tablet environment aimed at autistic children with little or no verbal communication.
 It can be used for daily schedules, games and education.

 My role will be as part-researcher and part SCRUM-style product owner in the sense that I will be managing connections with stakeholders in the project (institutions that teach children with autism) and the student projects that run every semester.
-The project is Open Source - more [https://aau-giraf.github.io/wiki/](more documentation can be found here.)
+The project is Open Source - [more documentation can be found here.](https://aau-giraf.github.io/wiki/)

 ![The GIRAF system showing a PECS system running GIRAF](/assets/img/girafgfx.jpg "The GIRAF system showing a PECS system running GIRAF").